womanonrails/womanonrails.com/_i18n/en/mentorship.md

 {% assign baseurl = site.baseurl %}

-# Become a Programmer with a Mentor
+# Become a Programmer with the Mentor

 <hr>